storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ## Background processing

-The threading model depends on which version is used:
+The threading model depends on which platform version is used:
 - For Android, one background thread per db;
-- for iOS, background processing using a very limited thread pool (only one thread working at a time);
+- for iOS/macOS, background processing using a very limited thread pool (only one thread working at a time);
 - for Windows "Universal" (8.1), no background processing (for future consideration).

 # Sample with PRAGMA feature